parsaiej/Aule/README.md

 ## Aule

-Aule is a rapid Vulkan C++ prototyping tool.
+Aule is a cross-platform rapid Vulkan C++ prototyping tool.

 It allows you to get quickly up and running with a cross-platform graphics runtime that draws to an operating system window, with helpful tools ready to use, like ImGui and the Vulkan Memory Allocator.